Shadow53/hoard/book/src/getting-started/create-config/README.md

 For the sake of this guide, we will consider three different programs:

+> **NOTE:** The examples use TOML as the config file format.
+Users looking to use YAML should be able to translate
+> the configuration from TOML.
+See also [this other note](../../config/).

 1. [Hoard itself](./hoard.md)
 2. [Vim and Neovim](./vim.md)
 3. [*Mindustry* and *Death and Taxes*](./games.md)